micked99/ICT-Wspr-complete-setup/README.md

 The 328 have an internal xo at 8Mhz, you can set it to be divided down by 8 (fuse) and then the board runs at 1Mhz the internal xo at 8Mhz is not very stable in cold and it will not work at flying altitude, but I have tried a few flights on the internal xo divided down to 1Mhz and it have worked fine, anyway, both speeeds works fine for testing a board on the bench.
+FD D9 FE 1,8V / External 2/4/8Mhz xo  - This is the fuse you should use if you build this board
 62 D9 FE 1.8V / internal 8Mhz osc /div8 = 1Mhz
 E2 D9 FE 1.8V / internal 8Mhz osc

-FD D9 FE 1,8V / External 2/4/8Mhz xo

 To set fuses use Avrdude  https://github.com/avrdudes/avrdudes